Reverse discrimination: Affirmative action

-It is often argued by majority groups that they are being discriminated against for hiring and advancement because of affirmative-action policies.
+It is often argued by majority groups that they are being discriminated against for hiring and advancement because of affirmative action policies.
 However, critics of this argument often cite the "symbolic" significance of a job has to be taken into consideration as well as qualifications.

+By race, ethnicity or caste

 China

 The affirmative action of the Chinese government has been called into question, especially from the ethnic group of Han Chinese.
-Unfair policies on Chinese College entrance exams as well as human rights considered to be favoring the national minority have both been believed to be causing reverse discrimination in the mainland.
+Unfair policies on Chinese college entrance exams (Gaokao) as well as human rights considered to be favoring the national minority have both been believed to be causing reverse discrimination in the mainland.
 Han chauvinism has been becoming more popular in mainland China since the 2000s, the cause of which has been attributed to the discontent towards Chinese affirmative action.
 The one-child policy was only introduced for Han Chinese, with minorities being allowed two or more babies.